 Does this procedure have any effect on behavior?
-As with surgical castration, Zeuterin™ may or may not not eliminate male behavior such as roaming, marking, aggression, or mounting in dogs.
-Anecdotal information collected from dog owners shows that zinc neutering does suppress mating behaviors very much like castration.
-Formal statistical evidence is not there.
+As with surgical castration, Zeuterin™ may or may not eliminate male behavior such as roaming, marking, aggression, or mounting in dogs.
+Formal statistical evidence comparing neutering via zinc versus castration is not there.

-Some studies, not yet peer-reviewed, suggest a correlation between several undersirable behaviors in dogs that have been surgically castrated (See Behavioral and Physical Effects of Spaying and Neutering Domestic Dogs (Canis familiaris) by Parvene Farhoody in May, 2010).
+Some studies, not yet peer-reviewed, suggest a correlation between several undesirable behaviors in dogs that have been neutered via castration (See Behavioral and Physical Effects of Spaying and Neutering Domestic Dogs (Canis familiaris) by Parvene Farhoody in May, 2010).
 To the extent such undesirable behaviors seen in surgically castrated dogs are caused by the complete elimination of testosterone, Zinc Neutering would be unlikely to cause them.

 Any known benefits/risks for senior dogs?
 Benefits: Avoid anesthesia/surgical procedure and maintain hormone function.
 Risks: No known additional risks